nisha9876-png/Vodafone-capstone-project-/README.md

-This report presents a scalable pipeline for the automatic discovery of hidden foreignkey/primary-key (FK–PK) relationships within legacy enterprise datasets.
+This project presents a scalable pipeline for the automatic discovery of hidden foreignkey/primary-key (FK–PK) relationships within legacy enterprise datasets.
 This pipeline was developed in partnership with Vodafone as part of the Analytics Project.
 Legacy databases frequently experience a loss of explicit meaningful relationships over time, which can significantly complicate critical tasks such as data integration,